gianlucamangiapelo/wdio-azure-devops-service/README.md

 A descriptive name for the test run.

-Example: `FE regression tests run`
+Example: `"FE regression tests run"`

 Type: `string`